 - Subject to regulation by the Nuclear Regulatory Commission (NRC) (42 U.S.C. § 2021).
 The exclusion does not apply to NRC-licensed facilities that only have a few radioactive sources and for which NRC security requirements are not imposed.
 The scope of exclusion has been formalized in a memorandum of understanding between CISA and the NRC including waste in combined storm water and sanitary sewer systems.

 An agricultural production facility that uses the COI on crops, feed, land, livestock, or poultry may also be granted an indefinite time extension from reporting COI to CISA.
 Read more in Federal Register Vol. 73, No. 6, page 1640.

-The CFATS regulation does require the reporting of COI that meet or exceed the STQ found within any rail car that is detached from motive power.
+The CFATS regulation does require the reporting of COI that meet or exceed the STQ and concentration found within any rail car that is detached from motive power.
 However, if the COI is attached to motive power, the COI does not need to be reported.
 The regulation requires the reporting of threshold quantities of theft/diversion and sabotage COI within any rail car at the facility, whether or not the rail car is attached or detached from motive power.

 Covered chemical facilities with a pipeline within their boundaries must also identify the pipeline as an asset and address it, as appropriate, in the facility's Security Vulnerability Assessment/Site Security Plan.

 Visit the CFATS Knowledge Center for an online repository of frequently asked questions, articles, and the latest CFATS program news.

 For more information about the CFATS program, please contact CFATS@hq.dhs.gov.